-This framework enables assembly of the components into a nicely wrapped package for delivery, the IMP (Interoperable Master Package).
-However, the framework does not mandate packaging, and the framework may be used for keeping assets in situ.
+The Interoperable Master Format enables assembly of the components into a nicely wrapped package for delivery, the IMP (Interoperable Master Package).
+However, this framework does not require packaging, and it can be used to keep assets in situ.

-The IMF rose from a desire to contain the version explosion in theatrical workflows, but is by no means restricted to theatrical workflows.
-In fact, numerous broadcast facilities are currently considering adopting IMF.
-The diagram below provides a conceptual flow of assets along the digital supply chain
+Although the IMF was created to handle version explosions in theatrical workflows, it is not only used for them.
+Numerous broadcast facilities are currently considering adopting the format.
+The diagram below provides a conceptual flow of assets along the digital supply chain.

-The immediate focus of IMF was distribution servicing.
-To enable this, the motion picture studios gathered under the auspices of the Entertainment Technology Center at the University of Southern California to develop a requirements specification.
-This specification was then submitted to the Society of Motion Picture and Television Engineers (SMPTE) to develop a set of standards that would enable manufacturers to develop products to support this initiative.
+The immediate focus of it was distribution servicing.
+To accomplish this, motion picture studios gathered at the University of Southern California's Entertainment Technology Center to develop requirements specifications.
+The Society of Motion Picture and Television Engineers (SMPTE) was then given this specification in order to formulate a set of standards that would allow manufacturers to create products to support this initiative.

-An overview of IMF by an IMF user group can be found at IMF Explainer.
+An overview can be found at IMF Explainer.

 A guide to the SMPTE suite of IMF standards is available at SMPTE OV 2067-0:2017.
 The “Core Constraints” standard, which specifies provisions common to all IMF “Applications,” is available at ST 2067-2:2020 - SMPTE Standard - Interoperable Master Format — Core Constraints.

-The IMF is fundamentally extensible, and can be readily extended with new kinds of audio-visual essence and metadata.
-Such extensions can be standard or user-specific.
-In fact, SMPTE continuously updates the IMF family of standards to match emerging use cases and fix bugs.
-Therefore, one consideration for the Academy Digital Preservation Forum is in what ways IMF can be extended to support archival and preservation needs.
+The IMF can easily be expanded with new varieties of standard or user-specific audio-visual essence and metadata.
+In fact, SMPTE continuously updates the Interoperable Master Format family of standards to match emerging use cases and fix bugs.
+Therefore, one consideration for the Academy Digital Preservation Forum is how the format can be extended to support archival and preservation needs.